sp4/T430-BIOS-macOS/README.md

 Currently running https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore on a T430  mostliy unmodified.

-We have observed that W530.rom and T530.rom do not need tihs patch.
+We have observed that W530.rom and T530.rom do not need this patch.